MintcoinCommunity/Mintcoin-Desktop-Wallet/README.md

-**MintCoin (MNT)**

-MintCoin is an innovative, secure and energy efficient PoW/PoS coin.
-It uses a faster PoW distribution mechanism to distribute the initial coins, then after 5 weeks the coin is basically transferred to a pure PoS coin, where the generation of the coin is mainly through the PoS interests.

-MintCoin also adopt a variable PoS rate, which gives the highest payout at 20% the first year, then decrease 5% per year until the 4th year it reaches annual interest rate of 5%, then it will remain at this rate.

-Because after 5 weeks it is basically a pure PoS coin, it does not need to be intensively mined, as the PoW payout will remain the minimum.
-Most coins will be generated through PoS, thus it is a coin that will save a lot of energy compared to other coins.

-MintCoin will have a total of 70 billion coins.
-Initially each block will deliver 100000 to 900000 coins randomly.
-The PoW payout will be halved each week (7 days).
-After 5 weeks, the PoW payout will be fixed at 1 coin per block.

-PoS will start after at least 20 days of holding of the coins in the wallet.
-With PoS, the coin is more resilient to 51% attack.

-**Other Specifications:**
+Mintcoin is a community owned and operated pure PoS coin.
+Send your coins to your wallet and earn high yielding interest for saving your coins while securing the Mintcoin network.

+Mintcoin Specifications

+   - Pure PoS
     - 30 seconds block target
-- 100000 - 900000 coins per block initially
-- PoW payout will be halved every week for the first 5 weeks
-- ~~After 5 weeks, the PoW payout will be fixed at 1 coin per block~~ PoW completely remvoed from block 220000
     - Difficulty retargets every block
+    - PoS Min/Max Age: 20/40 days
     - PoS variable interests:
         - 1st year: 20%
         - 2nd year: 15%
         - 3rd year: 10%
         - 4th and subsequent years: 5%
-- Total coins will be 70 billions
-- 4 confirmations for transaction, thus fast 2 mins confirmation for transdactions
+    - 4 confirmations for transaction, thus fast 2 mins confirmation for transactions
     - 50 confirmations for minted blocks
-- 1% premine for bounties, giveaways, development, support and maintenance, new feature developments etc.

     - Ports: 12788 (connection) and 12789 (RPC)

+Mintcoin: Year 1 Minting Statistics

+The following stats are based on the most current information as of March 9, 2015:

+~Total coins in existence currently 20.79 billion

+~Total coins minted in the last year (365 days) 2.18 billion

+~Current minting block reward rate is 15% annually

+~210,881,430 coins have been minted in the last 31 days

+~This is an average of 6,802,627 new coins per day being minted currently

+~This means that the minting participation rate is currently at 80.43%

+~This would result in an annual increase in the money supply of 12.06% currently

+~Based on last year, we know the timing until the reward reduction was about 287 days, (not a full year)

+~Based on this, we have about 7 more months until next block reduction - rate change to 10% annually (October 9th estimate)

+~This means we are currently now 27% complete with the 15% annual rate reward phase, which started around December 21, 2014

+~After October 9th, 2015: Assuming a similar minting participation rate, this will drop the increase in the money supply to an annual rate of about 8%

+~This will be a decrease of 33.33%

+~And in approximately 16 and a half months, (July 2016 estimate) we will see the rate change to 5% annually

+~After July 2016: Assuming a similar minting participation rate, this will drop the increase in the money supply to annual rate of about 4%

+~This will be a decrease of 50.00%

+~Keep in mind, minters also get an additional transaction fees bonus!